-RORY STEWART MP AND CUMBRIAN YOUTH MP JACOB REID JOIN FORCES
+RORY JOINS FORCES WITH CUMBRIAN YOUTH MP JACOB REID

 Rory Stewart MP on Friday met with Jacob Reid, Member of Youth Parliament (MYP) for Carlisle and Eden, to discuss the role of the Youth Parliament, the issues facing young people in Penrith and The Border, and to establish a strong working relationship together.